-Fundraising initiatives are dictated by the agency's strategic plan, and by the guidance and recommendations of the Fundraising Committee.
+Fundraising initiatives are dictated by the agency's strategic plan, and by the guidance and recommendations of the Development Director and Fundraising Committee.
 It is the responsibility of the Fundraising Committee to evaluate costs and benefits of any resource development activities prior to recommending or approving action.

-When events are hosted, the Fundraising Committee may propose event ideas to the Board for approval.
+When events are hosted, the Development Director, CASA Staff, and/or Fundraising Committee may propose event ideas to the Board for approval.
 The Board of Directors, with counsel from the Executive Director, must agree that the proposed fundraising activity meets the objectives of the agency and is an appropriate use of the time and talents of the agency's personnel.
 There must always be a final accounting of all monies spent and received in connection with the activity.